woveon/wovtools/README.md

   * **Archive Step** is about moving your code to an archive which you can then depoloy from.

   * **Deploy Step** is about running your code.

+* **Naming Conventions** -

+  * **context** - {cluster}-{namespace} ex. l-api-dev.
+A context is where work gets done.

+    * **cluster** - {cltype}-{provider}-{regioncode}-{flavor} ex. wov-aws-va-live.
+A cluster is the hardware that does the work.

+      * **cltype** - ex. wov.
+A name give to a cluster that serves a purpose.
+In this case, 'wov' means Woveon's default.

+      * **provider** - ex. aws, gcp.
+A cluster hardware provider that Kubernetes is operating under.
+Only using aws at the moment.

+      * **regioncode** - ex. va.
+A short code given to a region, in this case 'va' refers to AWS's us-east-1, which is in Virginia (i.e. va).

+      * **flavor** - ex. live, blue, top.
+A name given to differentiate between clusters.
+You can have dev and prod stages inside a cluster, but sometimes you need different flavors of clusters to experiment.

+    * **namespace** - {aim}-{stage} ex. api-dev.
+A namespace separates parts of the system.

+      * **project** - ex. api, app, plfb.
+An group of services running in a namespace to perform a task of the larger system.
+This might be considered a code project and has a single repository for this project.
+There can be one or multiple microservices in it.

+      * **stage** - ex. dev, text, acc, prod.
+Deployment stages in software.

+  * **microservice** {aimcode}{microservicecode} ex. apirest, apidb, wwwapp, plfbmonitor.
+A Kubernetes deployment generally, with pods, services and ingress, operating as part of an application.

+  * **container** - ex. container_<microservice>.
+A Docker container to fulfill a service.

+  * **user** - ex. minikube, admin.
+A kubernetes user.

+  * **node** - An actual processing unit that does work.
+At least one per cluster.

+Naming conventions and practices are a confusing and debatable topic.
+Nice thread talking about the ‘flavor’ concept I created here: https://groups.google.com/forum/#!topic/kubernetes-users/GPaGOGxCDD8".

 ### Workflow : Local